turbot/tailpipe-docs/docs/sql/querying-ips.md

 ---

 >[!NOTE]
-> for these examples i have the inet extension loaded. i assume it'll be included with tailpipe. in that case, plugins could the INET db type to make casting unnecessary?
+> for these examples i have the inet extension loaded. i assume it'll be included with tailpipe. in that case, plugins could use the INET db type to make casting unnecessary?

 # Querying IP Addresses